nlivaic/OAuth2OpenIdConnect/readme.md

 #### Setup

 - The template installs an Identity Server with a basic, in-memory setup.
-  - Define Identity resources, Api resources and Client resources in `Config.cs`, but only as a first-hand solution to get started with development.
+  - In [Config.cs](src\Marvin.IDP\Config.cs) you can provide first-hand configuration to get started with development efforts:
+    - Define Identity resources (a.k.a. profiles) that this Identity Server will provide.
+    - Api resources - Apis that will work with this Identity Server's tokens.
+    - Client resources - Clients and their details: client ids, client secrets, allowed scopes, allowed grants, PKCE, callback Uri...
   - Define `TestUsers`, but only once you've added the UI.
   - Developer signing keys.
   - `UseIdentityServer()` to set up middleware.